Daivuk/ggj25/README.md

 ## Build
 On Windows you need git, Visual Studio and CMake installed.
 Run `build_win32.bat`.
-On Mac you need git, a compiler, CMake and possibly other dependencies (OpenGL, SDL2, etc).
+On Mac (Not tested) you need git, a compiler, CMake and possibly other dependencies (OpenGL, SDL2, etc).
 Install what ever cmake barfs about.
 Run `build_osx.sh`
-On Linux is should work just as on Mac, but hasn't been tested in a long time.
+On Linux (Not tested) is should work just as on Mac, but hasn't been tested in a long time.

 ## Credits
 ### Team